Serve the dinner backward, do anything – but for goodness sake, do something weird.” – Elsa Maxwell, Born May 24, 1883.

-But make it memorable, and here's one last tip.
-Don't point it out.
+Make it memorable, and DON’T point it out.
 Just repeat it and let your fans notice it for themselves and mention it first.
 Then doing it becomes part of a fan service they come to expect and anticipate.

-Before we end this one, I want to mention that second lesson embedded in this quotation, and it's the one a lot of people miss.
+I also want to mention that second lesson embedded in this quotation, and it's the one a lot of people miss.

-They maybe manage to being unique and weirdly intriguing, but they can't sustain their audience's fascination long-term and end up suffering for it.
+Some would-be influencers and wannabe gurus maybe manage to being unique and weirdly intriguing – BUT they can't sustain their audience's fascination long-term and end up suffering for it.
 Why?

 You have to remember to SERVE THE DINNER.